nemocrys/vifcon/Information/Config_En.md

 and much more are provided.
 The config file is a Yaml file and is integrated into VIFCON using the Python library pyYAML.

+## Last change

+The last change to the [template](#explanation-of-the-individual-points) and this description was: June 25, 2024

 ## Function

 Python sees the Yaml file as a dictionary or a nesting of several dictionaries.
 A dictionary is structured as follows: